-Great Sexual energy, means great creative potential, so this person is best off, if she pores her passion into the arts and/or career.
+Great Sexual energy, means great creative potential, so this person is best off, if she pours her passion into the arts and/or career.
 Devoting her life to bringing something of value into being.
-As with Primordial Fire, this person must practice focus and willful control of her fiery nature, or all Hell will break lose for she won't stand for opposition!
+As with Primordial Fire, this person must practice focus and willful control of her fiery nature, or all Hell will break loose for she won't stand for opposition!
 Oh, did I mention that the figure on the Throne is that of the Goddess Hel who rules the underworld of deep dark emotions?
 And in Mythology, the underworld is where mundane souls go to be cleansed of memories of past life and cleansed for a ritual rebirth...of course, on Hel's initiative.
 The Swedish actress Ursula Andress was also such a strong personality.

 Ursula Andress · Born